Contraction centers in families of hyperkahler manifolds: Hyperk ahler manifolds

 \definition Let $\Diff(M)$ be the group of diffeomorphisms of $M$.
 We call $\Gamma=\Diff(M)/\Diff_0(M)$ {\bf the mapping class group}.

-If $M$ is IHS, the space $\Teich$ has finitely many connected components by a result of Huybrechts (\cite{_Huybrechts:finiteness_}).
+If $M$ is IHS, $\Teich$ modulo the subgroup $K\subset \Gamma$ acting trivially on cohomologies is identified with the marked moduli space, which has finitely many connected components by a result of Huybrechts (\cite{_Huybrechts:finiteness_}).
 We consider the subgroup $\Gamma_0$ of the mapping class group which preserves the one containing the parameter point for our chosen complex structure.

 \definition We call the image of $\Gamma_0$ in $\Aut{H^2(M,\Z)}$ the {\bf monodromy group}, denoted by $\Mon(M)$.

 \theorem (\cite{_V:Torelli_}) $\Mon(M)$ is a finite index subgroup of the orthogonal lattice $O(H^2(M, \Z), q)$.